missive-app/docs/_posts/2018-02-12-list-of-free-lamp-hosts.markdown

 Of course, these folks only stay in business if a proportion of their userbase upgrade to paid facilities, so if you like a host here and need more features, don't be afraid to upgrade.
-Paid services are also more likely to be of better quality.
+Paid services are also more likely to be of better quality - a number of hosts I tried were way more trouble than they were worth.

 ## Criteria